LauraBeatris/m2m-auth/docs/pages/communication/use-cases/index.md

 ### API Key Management

-The first scenario involves API Key Management, it behaves a bit different than Service-to-Service Tokens.
-When SaaS applications have their own set of APIs that need to communicate with their customer machines without using user's identity.
+The first scenario involves API Key Management, it behaves differently than Service-to-Service Tokens.
+When SaaS applications have their own set of APIs that need to communicate with their customer machines without using the user's identity.

 A set of API keys are generated from the SaaS application which can then be sent from the customer's API request via a HTTP header.